 In my case, I like a strong presence of drums and percussive elements, especially where there are no vocals to center the piece.
 To achieve this presence, the drums must be given plenty of head room, with both high and low frequency elements hitting the limiter’s ceiling most frequently.
 This requires the volume of other instruments to be lower.
 In headphones, this lack of competition creates a sense of spaciousness.

-The use of high quality software instruments does not fix these problems.
-Rather, peaks and valleys across an entire range frequencies is more probable where the originating instrument was close-miked.
-Digital and hybrid synthesizers, but also pipe organs and full symphonic strings, can add heft and evenness to the crew cut, but no adventrous composer wants to use these fixes on every composition.
+The use of high quality software instruments does not correct these problems with peaks and valleys.
+Rather, peaks and valleys are more likely to run across an entire range frequencies where the originating instrument was close-miked.
+Digital and hybrid synthesizers, but also pipe organs and full symphonic strings, can patch up some of these holes, but no adventrous composer wants to use these fixes on every composition.

-I am convinced that the crew cut achieved in commercial recording is artificially induced.
-The tape delay feature in Logic gives me a way of artificially padding this region of frequencies, but it does so indiscriminately, creating more harshness than brightness, which hurts my overly sensitive ears.
-I dare say that it is for similar autistic reasons that I use a black background on my web pages: The LED screens of current computers hurt my eyes.
+A tape saturation effect on the master bus will approximate this crew cut, but it does so indiscriminately, and creates more harshness than brightness, which hurts my overly sensitive ears.
+I dare say, it is for similar autistic reasons that I use a black background on my web pages: The LED screens of current computers hurt my eyes.
 One may conclude that my website is a ‘autistic friendly environment’: made by an autistic and (probably) for the primary consumption of other autistics.

 Roots: This roll-over is a set of Polaroids taken of the composer in either 1980 or 1981.
 The tuxedo is a rental, which was required for a male choir recital I was to perform in that evening.
 I present nothing of the compositions I wrote during that time on these pages, and in no small part because of the contemporary nature of the pieces and their atonal effects, which cannot be replicated with the software instruments I have.
 I may explore more of this music later, and possibly present it through a separate set of links.